danysternfeld/img_sorter/README.md

+A dedicated image sorter for use by Total Print photographers.
  This script does two things:
  1) uses a csv file to sort images in a folder into their own folders, to ease the upload process of images to TotalPrint